 Nico - March 2012

-Nico, an 8 month-old Rottweiler presented to Southeast Veterinary Neurology for inability to stand and walk.
+Nico, an eight month-old Rottweiler presented to Southeast Veterinary Neurology (SEVN) for inability to stand and walk.
 He had a brief anesthetic procedure at the referring veterinarian’s office to remove a skin growth.
 Anesthesia was uneventful and he went home that afternoon.

 That evening, the owner noted that Nico was sleepier than normal and seemed wobbly when he was walking, but attributed it to Nico’s anesthesia.

 The following day, Nico re-presented to his regular veterinarian; however, at this point he was unable to stand and walk.
-He was referred to Southeast Veterinary Neurology.
+He was referred to SEVN.
 On examination, Nico was laterally recumbent.
 He did not respond to stimuli.
 He had ventral strabismus.